Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Results

+\citet{Fraser2023} and \citet{bernardinelli2025AJ} used similar color-color diagrams, although not strictly phase-corrected, and detected two types of surfaces: faintIR and brightIR, the former, and NIRB and NIRF, the latter.
+We inspected our color diagrams, without including $(H_u-H_g)$ because of its low number of objects (only 57), and we do not find a clear evidence of multi-population, neither in the 2D plots, nor in histograms of single color.

-Similarly, \citet{Fraser2023} identifies two populations through a Gaussian mixture model, but explicitly notes that these mixture curves are not direct fits to the observed data, but rather representative models.
-Likewise, in \citet{bernardinelli2025AJ}, the two populations are clearly distinguished in the model contours, but the observed data points plotted over them—particularly when their associated uncertainties are considered—show a much less pronounced separation.
-These differences likely arise because our analysis is based on absolute colors, corrected for phase effects, whereas these previous studies rely on apparent colors, which are still affected by phase angle variations.
+\citet{Fraser2023} identifies two populations through a Gaussian mixture model, but explicitly notes that these mixture curves are not direct fits to the observed data, but rather representative models.
+Likewise, in \citet{bernardinelli2025AJ}, the two populations are clearly distinguished in the model contours, but the observed data points plotted over them—particularly when their associated uncertainties are considered—show a less pronounced separation.
+These differences likely arise because our analysis is based on absolute colors, corrected for phase effects, whereas the previous studies rely on apparent colors, sometimes the average or median of multiple observations.

+To further investigate the apparent lack of statistically significant bimodality in our dataset, we re-examined the color-color distributions using a restricted subsample of objects with $N \geq 8$ measurements per band, comparable to the selection adopted in \citep[for example,][]{Bernardinelli2023}.
+The resulting color-color diagram, shown in Figure~\ref{appendix:bestsample}, confirms that the same global trends are recovered, with reduced scatter as expected, but sill no evident bi-modal distribution.

+Importantly, the apparent lack of a significant bimodality when using absolute colors is not a new result.
+Previous studies using them also find no clear evidence for bimodality \citep{ayalaloera2018MNRAS,Alvarez-Candal2019}.
+Furthermore, using the absolute magnitudes reported in \cite{ofek2012ApJ} and \cite{ferreira2025MNRASabscol}, there is, in principle, no evident bimodal distribution either.
+To make this comparison quantitative, we performed Hartigan dip tests, which test the null hypothesis of unimodality, on the color distributions reported in \cite{ofek2012ApJ} and \cite{ferreira2025MNRASabscol}.
+In both cases, the p-values are well above 0.05, indicating that unimodality cannot be rejected (Figure \ref{appendix:diptest}).

+However, the Dip Test does not include the uncertainties in the estimation of the p-value.
+We therefore complemented this analysis by fitting Gaussian Mixture Models (GMMs) and comparing one- and two-component models using the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC).
+To ensure that this comparison is not driven by objects with physically unrealistic behavior, the analysis was restricted to objects with a median spectral slope in the range $-0.1 \leq \beta \leq 0.3$.